-- 6. The specialized structures of the State Police, during the last four years, have cracked down 108 criminal groups involved in the distribution of narcotic substances or prostitution.
-Corruption, as a typical phenomenon for all post-communist societies has also affected the country for years.
-The Albanian government is convinced that corruption can be successfully combated only through vigorous legal and organizational measures designed to disrupt its fuelling sources which in their essence affect human rights.
-The preparation of a clear strategy on combating corruption has already yielded its own fruits.
-Specialized anti-corruption structures are attached to the Prime Minister's Office, to the Ministry of Interior, Ministry of Finance and others.
-As to the field of education, the Government has taken concrete measures for the eradication of corruption and it has endorsed the legislation for the organization of exams at universities. - 7.
-The Government extends its utmost consideration and appreciation for the non-profit organizations operating in Albania.
-The major mission of these organizations in democracy becomes even more important in a society with such a background as that of Albania.
-Not only the education of citizens with respect and awareness on human rights, but their utmost commitment to bring to evidence the infringements of human rights and demands to take measures against the perpetrators, constitute an important contribution.
-The Government assures its support to all legal initiatives, whose essence is the improvement of human rights standards in Albania.
-Finally, the Minister, on behalf of the Albanian Government, extended officially an open invitation for all special procedures mandate-holders, who would like to visit the country in the framework of their respective mandate.
-This invitation confirms once again the confidence Albania has in the international institutions monitoring the observance of human rights and the conviction that only through transparency and reflection the highest standards in this area may be met.
+6. The specialized structures of the State Police, during the last four years, have cracked down on 108 criminal groups involved in the distribution of narcotic substances or prostitution.
+Corruption, as a typical phenomenon in all post-communist societies, has also affected the country for years.
+The Albanian Government is convinced that corruption can be successfully combated only through vigorous legal and organizational measures designed to disrupt its sources, which in their essence affect human rights.
+The preparation of a clear strategy on combating corruption has already yielded fruit.
+Specialized anti-corruption structures are attached to the Prime Minister's Office, the Ministry of the Interior, the Ministry of Finance and others.
+As to the field of education, the Government has taken concrete measures for the eradication of corruption and has endorsed the legislation for the organization of exams at universities.

+7. The Government extends its utmost consideration and appreciation for the non-profit organizations operating in Albania.
+The major mission of these organizations in promoting democracy becomes even more important in a society with a background such as that of Albania.
+Not only their efforts to educate citizens concerning respect for and awareness of human rights, but their utmost commitment to documenting infringements of human rights and pressing for measures against the perpetrators, constitute an important contribution.
+The Government assures its support to all legal initiatives whose essence is the improvement of human rights standards in Albania.
+Finally, the Minister, on behalf of the Albanian Government, extended officially an open invitation for all special procedures mandate-holders who would like to visit the country in the framework of their respective mandates.
+This invitation confirms once again the confidence Albania has in the international institutions monitoring the observance of human rights and the conviction that only through transparency and reflection can the highest standards in this area be met.